 Returning to Tucson, head back down Madera Canyon Road until you cross the railroad tracks, then turn right or North and parallel the tracks for a couple of miles.
 Pecan orchards on your left.
 When you get to Sahuarita Road you have a decision to make.
 If you turn right and go back across the tracks, in less than a mile you will see the Green Valley Pecan Company on your left.
 Stop at their little shop and treat yourself; pecan pies, pecan candy, everything pecan.
 (1625 E. Sahuarita Rd., Sahuarita, Arizona)

 Or, if you turn left (West), Sahuarita Road will take you to I-19 Freeway.
 Take it North and you will be back in Tucson in about 20 minutes.
 Plan on 8-12 hours for this day trip.
 And don't do so much wine tasting that you can't drive safely.
 It's surprisingly easy to overdo it.
 And you definitely don't want to be in a car with an impaired driver whilst traveling through Box Canyon.
+Be sure to check the weather.
+Have a good tank of gas.
+Cell phone coverage can be spotty.

 Did you know that Southern Arizona Guide now gives tours of the Wine Country?
 See our Tours and Schedule here.